fingerprintjs/fingerprintjs-pro-react/README.md

 #### Returned object
 - `getData: (ignoreCache: boolean) => Promise<VisitorData>` Performs identification request to server and returns visitors data.
 When it is called, a FingerprintJS server will send a [webhook request](https://dev.fingerprintjs.com/docs/webhooks) to your server.
-- `isLoading: boolean` Indicates `getData` request status
+- `isLoading: boolean` Indicates `getData` request status.
-- `data: VisitorData` Contains visitors data requested after after `getData()` call
+- `data: VisitorData` Contains visitors data requested after `getData()` call.
-- `error: Error` Error information in case of failed request
+- `error: Error` Error information in case the request failed.

 ## Support and feedback